Don’t Throw Out Your Poinsettia – Plant Experts Share 3 Simple Tips to Keep it Alive For Next Christmas

 Paris Lalicata

-Paris has been with The Sill for almost five years and heads up Plant Education and Community.
+Paris has been with The Sill for almost six years and heads up Plant Education and Community.
 A self-taught plant expert with over 10 years of experience growing houseplants, she currently maintains an indoor garden of more than 200 plants in the northeast.
 Her passion is making plant care more digestible for budding plant parents and sharing the many benefits of having plants indoors.

 FAQs